ankitects/anki/docs/build.md

   - it provides a few helpers for multi-step processes that can't be easily described in a cross-platform manner thanks to differences on Windows.

-## Cleaning up build files

-Apart from submodule checkouts, most build files go into the `out/` folder (and `node_modules` on Windows).
-You can delete that folder for a clean build, or to free space.

-Cargo, yarn and pip all cache downloads of dependencies in a shared cache that other builds on your system may use as well.
-If you wish to clear up those caches, they can be found in `~/.rustup`, `~/.cargo` and `~/.cache/{yarn,pip}`.

 ## Tracing build problems

 If you run into trouble with the build process: